 And as a young couple deeply in love, they’ll probably be spending some quality time in the kitchen together (until the husband gets lazy), so might as well do it in style.

 Since you’re the crazy friend.
 Your goal is to raise a few smiles on their faces and justify your “crazy” title.

 This is the gift that will keep your title.

 An engagement gift for cool, young couples…that is if they have a sense of humor.

 By no means does this mean that the man * has * to drink beer and the girl * has * to drink wine.

 In fact, who said the man can’t be queen and enjoy a nice glass of wine?
 And who the hell said girls can’t be kings and shouldn’t drink beer while watching a football game?!

 That’s just sexist! (kidding.
 See, that’s funny)

-I hope I helped you find a few unique Jewish engagement gift ideas.
+I hope you found a Jewish engagement gift for the happy couple.